 Cooling Agents: Analysis of Greenhouse Gas Mitigation by the Informal Recycling Sector in India by Chintan Environmental Research and Action Group, Safai Sena and the Advocacy Project (2009) – “Intuition and common sense suggest that recycling waste mitigates greenhouse gases.
 Now, data from all over the developed world shows this to be true.
 But what about the developing world? ....
 The aim of this report is two-fold: to establish the relationship between municipal solid waste and greenhouse gases, and to undertake a first attempt at quantifying the emissions reductions attributable to the informal recycling sector through the case study of Delhi, India.”
 Read the Cooling Agents summary.

-For more information on this topic, read the Climate Change Fact Sheet and Delegates Statement to the United Nations Framework Convention on Climate Change (UNFCCC) from June 2009.
+Read the Climate Change Fact Sheet and Delegates Statement to the UN Framework Convention on Climate Change (UNFCCC) from June 2009.

 Partners in Supporting Waste Pickers